jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 30. Work days are at most eight hours, and I get to choose my own hours
 31. Overtime is extremely rare, and either paid or "time for time" without an expiration date, even if it's just 15 minutes
 32. Any activities outside of normal work hours are optional, and do not influence performance reviews in any way
+33. Your company uses IntelliJ IDEA as IDE for Java development

 ## Frequently asked questions